OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Methods

 \subsubsection{Macular volume scan}

-An OCT volume is made up of several, parallel OCT B-scans in sequence.
-Choroidalyzer is used to segment the choroidal layer and vessels for all B-scans.
-The foveal pit is assumed to be present in one or more of the OCT B-scans, and the central B-scan in the stack may not necessarily be at the centre of the macula.
-Thus, the B-scan and corresponding pixel coordinate which has the highest probability outputted from Choroidalyzer's fovea detection is selected as the central B-scan and fovea coordinate, respectively --- i.e., at the centre of the macular volume scan.
-The fovea on the localiser SLO is detected by cross-referencing the fovea detected from the OCT data.
-Retinal layer segmentations are assumed to be available in the image metadata.
-Otherwise, retinal measurements are not made.
+A macula-centred OCT volume comprises sequential, parallel B-scans.
+Choroidalyzer segments the choroidal layer and vessels across all B-scans.
+The foveal pit is assumed to be present in one or more B-scans and the B-scan and pixel coordinate with the highest probability outputted from Choroidalyzer are selected as the central B-scan and fovea coordinate.
+The fovea on the localiser SLO is then identified by cross-referencing the fovea coordinate on the relevant B-scan.
+Retinal measurements require segmentation data in the metadata; otherwise, they are excluded.

-For each layer of interest, thicknesses are taken at every available A-scan (perpendicularly-aligned for choroidal measurements), measuring the distance between the layers' upper and lower boundaries.
-This is done for all B-scans of the OCT volume, and they are aligned using the lateral location of the fovea --- extrapolated from the central B-scan with the detected fovea.
-This creates a coarse map of thickness values across the OCT volume, which are then interpolated, smoothed, padded and rotated to align with the region of interest on the localiser SLO.
-We apply bi-linear interpolation and Gaussian blur to the coarse map to align the maps' pixel resolution to that of the localiser SLO and smooth any interpolation artefacts.
-The padding centres the thickness map on the fovea, and the rotation ensures perfect registration with the region of acquisition on the localiser SLO.
-The angle of rotation is detected by measuring the angle of elevation of the B-scan location on the localiser SLO.
-Supplementary \cref{suppfig:thickness_map_diagram} shows the pipeline for computing a choroid thickness map.
+From an OCT volume scan, segmentation-derived spatial measurements across the macula visualised as thickness maps are used for feature extraction.
+Across all B-scans, thicknesses for each layer of interest are measured at every A-scan for the retina and perpendicularly for choroid, and aligned using the detected OCT fovea's lateral position.
+This creates a coarse two-dimensional map of thickness values.
+To register the map onto the SLO, these thickness values are interpolated, smoothed, padded, and rotated to align with the localiser SLO.
+Bi-linear interpolation and Gaussian blur are applied to refine the coarse map and match the SLO image resolution, respectively.
+Padding centres the map on the detected fovea on the SLO, while rotation aligns it with the OCT volume's acquisition region.
+Rotation angles are derived from the B-scan location on the SLO.
+Supplementary \cref{suppfig:thickness_map_diagram} illustrates the pipeline for generating a choroid thickness map.